pachyderm/docs/content/latest/how-tos/basic-data-operations/load-data-into-pachyderm.md

-Depending on your use case and the volume of your data, you might decide to keep your dataset in its original source and process only a subset in Pachyderm.
+Depending on your use case and the volume of your data, you might decide to keep your dataset in its original source and process only a subset in MLDM.

 Add a metadata file containing a list of URL/path to your external data to your repo.